architect/arc.codes/src/shared/en/aws/guides-deps.md

 Module dependencies in an `.arc` project are defined in two places:

 1. The root project `/package.json`
-2. The lambda function code in `/src/**/*/package.json`
+2. The Lambda function code in `/src/**/*/package.json`

-Every time you run `npx deploy` node modules are automatically installed into the lambdas before deployment using the lambda `package.json`.
-If you wish to add more node modules you need to manually run `npm i modulename` **from within the lambda directory**.
+Every time you run `npx deploy` node modules are automatically installed into the Lambdas before deployment using the Lambda `package.json`.
+If you wish to add more node modules you need to manually run `npm i modulename` **from within the Lambda directory**.

 ## Bootstrapping an `.arc` project

-Starting from a fresh checkout you won't have any dependencies installed. `npm i` will install root node modules. `npx hydrate` runs `npm i` within all the lamda functions.
+Starting from a fresh checkout you won't have any dependencies installed. `npm i` will install root node modules. `npx hydrate` runs `npm i` within all the Lambda functions.

 ```bash
 npm i